HaydenMoussa/GamerDevProject1/README.md

 joys and struggles while writing this game

+The hardest part for me was making the GameManageer as it was referncing things in both scenes and required me to learn a new way of referencing objects. - Niko

 a paragraph discussing the contributions of each team member to the final game.

 For this project I mainly worked on the Shark Enemy mechanics.
 I created the enemy and the script that controls it as well as the scripts for the car to block the sharks.
 I implamented the randomness of the shark spawn and the increase in difficulty as the fish survives for longer.
 I also picked out and implamented the sprites used for the game. -Hayden

-For this project I made the score save functionanlity and the scoreboard.
+For this project I made the score saving functionanlity and the scoreboard.
 I was in charge of making the particles and audio.
-I also made thegame manager and movement script for the shield. -niko
+I also made the game manager and movement script for the shield. -niko